ja-odur/Book-A-Meal_api/README.md

 * Change into the newly cloned repo through `cd Book-A-Meal_api`
-* Install the required dependencies through command `pip3 install -r requirements.txt` **`Note`** These dependencies can be installed in virtual environment, by running the same command above after installing and activiting a `Python` virtual environment.
+* Install the required dependencies through command `pip3 install -r requirements.txt` **`Note`** These dependencies can be installed in virtual environment, by running the same command above after installing and activating a `Python` virtual environment.
 [Guide to installing virtual environment](https://virtualenv.pypa.io/en/stable/installation/)